AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/quickstarts/dotnet/index.md

 using System.Reflection;

 /// <summary>
-/// The sample class ElectronicSeal uses the default appearance options to apply electronic seal over the PDF document.
+/// This sample ElectronicSeal illustrates how to apply electronic seal over the PDF document using custom appearance options.
 /// <para>
 /// To know more about PDF Electronic Seal, please see the <a href="https://developer.adobe.com/document-services/docs/overview/pdf-electronic-seal-api/" target="_blank">documentation</a>.
 /// </para>